 For those who care, I am descended from Confederate veterans on both sides of my family, a Louisiana cavalryman and a South Carolina infantryman.
-I've spent my whole life in Mississippi (with a brief foray into Louisiana).
+I've spent my whole life in the Deep South.
 I understand the complex emotions that exist in families who have revered the battlefield bravery of an ancestor.
 But bravery alone does not hallow a cause.
-German soldiers in World War Two were some of the best and bravest soldiers who ever lived, but they fought in an obscene cause.
-Many "average Wehrmacht soldiers" believed they were fighting merely for home and country, yet they served the Nazi war machine, including Hitler, Himmler, Heydrich, and the rest.
-Bravery and sacrifice do not hallow every cause.
+German soldiers in World War Two were some of the bravest soldiers who ever lived, but they fought in an obscene cause.
+Many "average Wehrmacht soldiers" believed they were fighting for home and country, yet they served the Nazi war machine, including Hitler, Himmler, Heydrich, and the rest.
+Again: courage and sacrifice do not hallow every cause.

-  While America goes through its present reckoning over slavery, we will experience a powerful backlash on the part of whites who want to defend and preserve the history they were raised to believe.
+While America goes through its present reckoning over race, we will experience a powerful backlash on the part of whites who want to defend and preserve the history they were raised to believe.
 This reckoning has been coming for a long time, and it will be far from easy.
 Writers, musicians, and filmmakers have an important part to play in this re-organization of America's thoughts about itself.

 Finally, don't think for a moment that only Southerners believe the carefully cultivated narrative of Lost Cause history.
 Many Hollywood films starring some of my favorite actors like John Wayne and Erroll Flynn perpetuate classic Lost Cause tropes as part of mainstream American (white American) culture.
 I hope you will read Bonekemper's excellent book, as well as Southern Man.